digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 Following the Multi-Package support added to ``daml build`` (:ref:`see here <multi-package-build>`), Daml Studio also supports projects that utilise the ``multi-package.yaml`` file.
-It is recommended that you are familiar with the Multi-Package build support before continuing in this section.
+It is recommended that you are familiar with multi-package builds before continuing in this section.
 The Daml Studio Multi-IDE feature will run separate package environments for each package in your project, and allows cross-package jump-to-definition for